veracruz-project/icecap/README.md

 - `virt`: A minimal, made-up platform emulated by QEMU with `qemu-system-aarch64 -machine virt`

 - `rpi4`: Raspberry Pi 4 Model B (with at least 4GiB of RAM)

+## Historical

+IceCap was originally developed as a hypervisor by Nick Spinale during his tenure at Arm research.
+Code for that work including the original Nix build system are stored on tag v0.1.0.

+- The build system of the IceCap v0.1.0project is based on [Nix](https://nixos.org/manual/nix/stable/) for the sake of hermeticity, configurability, and maintainability.
+- The IceCap project includes a port of the [MirageOS unikernel](https://mirage.io/) to seL4.

+### Demo

+See [./demos/hypervisor/README.md](./demos/hypervisor) for instructions on how to build and run a demo of the IceCap Hypervisor.

+### Tutorial

+See [./examples/README.md](./examples) for a tutorial-style introduction to the IceCap Framework.